Jempol District

-The Jempol District is the largest district in the Malaysian state of Negeri Sembilan.
+The Jempol District (Negeri Sembilan Malay: Jompo) is the largest district in the Malaysian state of Negeri Sembilan.
 The district borders Jelebu District to the northwest, Kuala Pilah District to the west, Tampin District to the south, Bera District, Pahang to the northeast and Segamat District, Johor to the east.
 Bandar Seri Jempol and Bahau are the principal towns in Jempol.

 Jempol is also the meeting point of Muar and Serting rivers.
 The meeting point had played an important transportation role in ancient times.
 Known historically as Jalan Penarikan, it connected trade posts west of the Malay Peninsula with population centres in the east coast and vice versa.

 Hospital

 Jempol is equipped with a hospital funded by the Malaysian Ministry of Health.
 The hospital is the main health care provider in Jempol and its surrounding areas including Serting and Bahau.
 Residents of Rompin and other nearby areas in Pahang that used to seek treatment in Kuala Pilah have started to visit the hospital.
 Bahau is 21 km away from Kuala Pilah.